JTF4/CroniclePlugins/OBS-Studio/README.md

 ## Installation
 1. Make sure OBS Studio has the websockets plugin installed and configured.
+2. Run `pip install obs-websocket-py`
+3. Copy `obs.py` to your Cronicle plugins directory
-2. Install OBS Plugin in Cronicle
+4. Install OBS Plugin in Cronicle
    * Requires the following parameters:
       * `host`: Text Field: IP Address of OBS computer.
       * `port`: Text Field: Port that OBS websockets is using.
 Example: `4444`